Thittho/Genus-4/README.md

 Installation
 --

 You can enable the functionality of this package in Magma by attaching the Genus-4/magma/spec file with AttachSpec.
-To make this independent of the directory in which you find yourself, and to active this on startup by default, you may want to indicate the relative path in your ~/.magmarc file, by adding a line like
+To make this independent of the directory in which you find yourself, and to active this on startup by default, you may want to indicate the relative path in your `~/.magmarc file`, by adding a line like
 ```
 AttachSpec("~/Genus-4/magma/spec");
 ```